axibase/axibase-charts/syntax/format-settings.md

 format = json
 ```

-Formats JSON and applies highlighting to fields.
+Formats the text as a JSON document and applies syntax highlighting.

 ![](./images/format-json.png)